 Unlike a conventional bond, whose issuer makes regular fixed interest payments and repays the face value of the bond at maturity, an inflation-indexed security (IIS) provides principal and interest payments that are adjusted over time to reflect a rise (inflation) or a drop (deflation) in the general price level for goods and services.
-This adjustment is a key feature, given that inflation has typically occurred.
-However, there have been periods of deflation, such as in 1954 when the Consumer Price Index (CPI) declined by 0.7%.
-(Source: Bureau of Labor Statistics.)
-Importantly, in the event of deflation, the U.S. Treasury has guaranteed that it will repay at least the face value of an IIS issued by the U.S. government.
-However, if an IIS is purchased by a fund at a premium, deflation could cause a fund to experience a loss.
+This adjustment is a key feature of an IIS.
+Even though historically the general price level for goods and services has risen each year, there have been periods when the general price level for goods and services has dropped (as measured by the Consumer Price Index (CPI).
+Importantly, for shareholders of U.S. government issued inflation-indexed securities, during such a period of deflation, the U.S. Treasury has guaranteed that it will repay at least the face value of the securities.
+However, if an IIS is purchased by a fund at a premium, a deflationary period could cause the fund to experience a loss.